fuguigui/SDS/Readme.md

   - 0423covid19_confirmed.csv, 0423covid19_death.csv, 0423covid19_recover.csv: raw COVID19 statistics collected from the John Hopkins University's Git repo.
   - countries_location.xlsx: the latitude/longitude information of internationally administrative countries/regions.
   - world_population.json: countries' population statistics.
 - raw.zip: all of the tweets data we collected.
+This file is too big to upload to git.
+You can access it by requiring.
   - en/
   - de/
   - hi/